Bevco Business Simulation®

 EXPERIENTIAL LEARNING

-Students participating in Bevco will gain hands-on experience in assessing market opportunities, launching a startup venture, crafting and executing strategy, and analyzing financial metrics and results of operations.
+Students participating in Bevco Business Simulation® will gain hands-on experience in assessing market opportunities, launching a startup venture, crafting and executing strategy, and analyzing financial metrics and results of operations.
 The iterative decision-making process allows students to gain experience in sustaining company performance and better understand the dynamic nature of competitive rivalry.
-In addition, Bevco allows students to make decisions individually or in teams of up to four members.
-Participating in the simulation emphasizes accountability in decision-making, while participating in a group prepares students for workplace environments emphasizing teamwork and collaborative decision-making.
+In addition, of Bevco Business Simulation® allows students to make decisions individually or in teams.

 STUDENT ENGAGEMENT

-Bevco facilitates student-to-faculty and student-to-student engagement during participation in the simulation.
-Students engage with faculty when required to make presentations on recent performance or during consultations arranged by the student.
+Bevco Business Simulation® facilitates student-to-faculty and student-to-student engagement during participation in the simulation.
+Students engage with faculty during consultations arranged by the student or when required to make end-of-simulation investor presentations.
 Engagement with faculty creates a high impact learning experience as the student must demonstrate learning through action following each interaction with the instructor.
-Student-to-student engagement occurs through team assignments that also serve as high impact learning experiences where students must debate their assessments of market opportunities, the internal situation, and paths to improve the company’s competitive standing and financial performance.
+Student-to-student engagement occurs through team assignments and also serve as high impact learning experiences where students must debate their assessments of market opportunities, the internal situation, and paths to improve the company’s competitive standing and financial performance.

 COMPETENCY GOALS AND LEARNER SUCCESS

-DATA ANALYSIS Students are able to assess market demand, competitive data, trend data, and financial performance.
+DATA ANALYSIS Students can assess market demand, competitive data, trend data, and financial performance.

 BUSINESS MODEL DEVELOPMENT AND COMPETITIVE STRATEGY Students develop a customer value proposition, profit formula and competitive strategy based upon such factors as price, quality, brand image, health & wellness rating, and sustainability practices.